iMovR ThermoTread GT Office Treadmill Review

 No other treadmill desk manufacturer has the ability to capture a click-wrap liability waiver agreement from every user before powering up.
-This one feature will make the ThermoTread GT a hands-down choice for many corporations, to be certain.
+No doubt, this one feature will make the ThermoTread GT a hands-down choice for corporations.

 Standalone Treadmill Base or a Complete Treadmill Desk System?

 iMovR invested two years of engineering in developing the ThermoTread GT and getting it right the first time.
 Unlike the Lifespan units that had a massive cost reduction redesign a few years ago (irritatingly, without changing their model numbers), not a single component on the GT has changed since its first production run in 2016.
 Because it’s had an exceptional track record in the field, the company doesn’t have any plans to build a smaller (cheaper) model.